What is total cost reporting and how it will work?

 - How do embedded fees impact your investments?

-- What are the benefits of seeing embedded fees?
+- What are the benefits of seeing the embedded costs associated with your investments?

 - How would the cost of embedded fees be calculated?